treeverse/lakeFS/docs/reference/commands.md

 #### Options

 ```
+  -f, --force   override the tag if it exists
   -h, --help    help for create
 ```